Shatanjay Sudha

 Build a response to recent returns that is more thoughtful and durable.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me help me stop performance chasing and make investing decisions that are less driven by recent returns or headlines.
+Assess my situation and stop performance chasing and make investing decisions that are less driven by recent returns or headlines.

-1. What is working well and should be kept
+1. What is working and should stay in place

 4. The highest-value adjustment to make next

-5. A compact review checklist for the next cycle
+5. A compact review plan for the next cycle

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Intermediate